Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-58):
+New in this latest version (release-59):

 1.)
-New, better, configless cross-platform fix for stock shadows.
-Should work everywhere and look good!
+Fix for bad shadows fix code on internal version 1.9.x code branch.

 Known Bugs: